togiberlin/ui-ux-designer-roadmap/README.md

 - **Internal Triggers**: Peters constant usage of Instagram is hardwired into his brain.
 Whenever he felt bored, he automatically opened his Instagram to relieve his boredom.
 In his mind, getting rid of boredom is now **associated** with Instagram.

 - **Ability**: Peter feels proud, because he has 22k followers.
-It means, that his content, personality and hobbies and worthy of attention.
+It means, that his content, personality and hobbies are worthy of attention.
 It makes him proud and motivates him to use Instagram on a daily basis, because he craves **social acceptance**.
 The famous watch manufacturer Daniel Wellington became aware of Peter's status and offered him a lucrative deal: he advertises DW watches, and get's a percentage of the purchase.
 Instagram offers Peter a great opportunity to get **money**.
 This motivation keeps Peter for at least an hour occupied on Instagram, every day.

 - **Variable Reward**: Peter has great interest in bodyweight exercises.
 He follows some calisthenics celebrities on Instagram.
 He is always searching for new ways to improve his workouts.
 At the same time, he wants to track his progress with his Daniel Wellington watch sales.
 He never knows, what type of new content he will encounter.
 This thin veil of mystery - the **variable reward** - keeps Peter coming back to Instagram.

 - **Investment**: Peter was a heavily obese person.
 He started posting his progress on Instagram.
 Within 2 years, he lost 60 pounds.
 It felt great, because like-minded people encouraged and pushed him to new heights.
 The more Peter posts about his progress, the more positive feedback he gets.
 The more Peter posts about himself, the more he feels **rewarded**.
+His **investment** into the Instagram platform pays off.

 The more Peter goes through the Hook cycle, the firmer his dependence on Instagram becomes.
 Now, after 2 years of usage, he can't imagine a life without using Instagram.
 Using Instagram has become a deeply embedded habit.

 ### B.J.
 Foggs Behavior Model
 If you want to understand, when a user will or will not do a specific action, you can use BJ Fogg's Behavior Model.
-Aim to make the desired action easy and cover user motivations.
+Aim to make the desired action easy and cover some basic user motivations.
 ![BJ Fogg's Behavior Model](http://www.behaviormodel.org/index_files/bj-fogg-behavior-model-grapic.jpg)
 <br>_Referenced from: http://www.behaviormodel.org/_